 Message visibility limit — Only the most recent 10,000 messages will be searchable and viewable.

-File storage limit — Teams on the Free plan share a total of 5GB of file storage space.
+File storage limit — Workspaces on the Free plan share a total of 5GB of file storage space.

-Only Team Owners have the ability to upgrade their team's plan, which would remove the message visibility, integrations, and file storage limits.
+Only Workspace Owners have the ability to upgrade their workspace's plan, which would remove the message visibility, integrations, and file storage limits.

 Message visibility limit

-If your team exceeds the message visibility limit, that’s alright!
-You’re building a valuable record of team knowledge, and you can continue sending messages.
-The oldest messages will be stored safely in your team’s archives, ready for you upon upgrading.
+If your workspace exceeds the message visibility limit, that’s alright!
+You’re building a valuable record of knowledge, and you can continue sending messages.
+The oldest messages will be stored safely in your workspace's archives, ready for you upon upgrading.

-Team Owners can upgrade to a paid plan and make all of the messages in your team’s collective archive immediately available to search and view again.
+Workspace Owners can upgrade to a paid plan and make all of the messages in your workspace's collective archive immediately available to search and view again.

 📝 How messages are counted